Category: patterns and kits

 scrap sewing projects

 It’s officially cozy season and I’m comin’ in hot, in full Autumnal mode.
-I’ve got a spooky book, scraps in warm fall shades for hexies, wool and felt to bundle up littles and another brand new free pattern for you, it’s perfect for scraps.
+I’ve got scraps in warm fall shades for hexies, wool and felt to bundle up littles and another free pattern for you, it’s perfect for scraps.
 Plus I’ve scoured the internet for a few more awesome scrap projects for you.

 *This post contains an affiliate link marked with an asterisk – I get a small commission if you purchase through the link.